mohamed-helmy/odoo-cli/README.md

 # odoo-cli

-odoo-cli used to fetch and addons from github and gitlab and enable developer to upgrade and install modules
+odoo-cli used to fetch  addons from github and gitlab and enable developer to upgrade and install modules
 ## YMl File Sample Configuration
 ```
 odoo: